yumandee/memories-client/README.md

 - [ ] Users will be able to save posts
 - [ ] Users will be able to report a post
 - [ ] Users will be able to search by hashtag or content

+### Credits

+Tutorial by JavaScript Mastery on Youtube